-Many of the 15,000 infantry in Edward’s army were archers.
+Roughly a third of the 15,000 infantry in Edward’s army were archers.
 They were a potentially lethal force - an archer with a 2m longbow could shoot an arrow up to 250m.
-However, many of the archers on both sides were ill-equipped and untrained.

-Archers on either side would attack each other in a deadly rain of arrows and were also used to clear the way for a cavalry charge by attacking spearmen from a safe distance.
-So feared were the archers that James Douglas was said to gouge out the right eye or cut off the right hand of any archer he captured.
+Archers on either side would attack each other and were also used to clear the way for a cavalry charge by attacking spearmen from a safe distance.

 Perhaps surprisingly, at Bannockburn the full power of the archers was never released.
 On 24 June archers from both sides shot at each other; the small Scottish group of archers pulled back but this first encounter had little impact on the battle.

-Edward’s archers began firing fast and furiously from the flank of the English line, seriously threatening the Scottish schiltrons, but were scattered by the Keith’s small Scottish cavalry force.
+Edward’s archers began shooting fast and furiously from the flank of the English line, seriously threatening the Scottish schiltrons, but were scattered by Keith’s small Scottish cavalry force.